poshithNandyala/professional-backend-structure/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
+## 🙌 A Small Note

-This project is open source and available under the MIT License.
+This is my little contribution to help make your development journey a bit easier.
+Feel free to use, customize, and build amazing things with it!

 ## 💬 Contact